PieterBoots/DCT-unroll/README.md

 # DCT-unrolled
 full calculation no loops

-This is a regular dct calculation unrolled with the loops removed.
+This is a regular dct calculation with the loops removed.

 2x2 dct & idct